-(a) Academic freedom.

-- (i) Students are guaranteed the rights of free inquiry, expression, and assembly upon and within college facilities that are generally open and available to the public. - (ii) Students are free to pursue appropriate educational objectives from among the college's curricula, programs, and services, subject to the limitations of RCW 28B.50.090 (3)(b). - (iii) Students shall be protected from academic evaluation which is arbitrary, prejudiced, or capricious, but are responsible for meeting the standards of academic performance established by each of their instructors. - (iv) Students have the right to a learning environment which is free from unlawful discrimination, inappropriate and disrespectful conduct, and any and all harassment, including sexual harassment.

-- (b) Due process. - (i) The rights of students to be secure in their persons, quarters, papers, and effects against unreasonable searches and seizures is guaranteed. - (ii) No disciplinary sanction may be imposed on any student without notice to the accused of the nature of the charges. - (iii) A student accused of violating this code of student conduct is entitled, upon request, to procedural due process as set forth in the student conduct hearing procedures. - disciplinary sanctions against a student or a college may impose student organization, athletic team, or living group, who commits, attempts to commit, aids, abets, incites, encourages, or assists another person to commit, an act(s) of misconduct which includes, but is not limited to, any of the following: - (a) Abuse of others, as defined in WAC 132Y-125-010 Definitions. - (b) Abuse in later life. (i) Neglect, abandonment, economic abuse, or willful harm of an adult aged 60 or older by an individual in an ongoing relationship of trust with the victim; or
+- (a) Academic freedom. - (i) Students are guaranteed the rights of free inquiry, expression, and assembly upon and within college facilities that are generally open and available to the public. - (ii) Students are free to pursue appropriate educational objectives from among the college's curricula, programs, and services, subject to the limitations of RCW 28B.50.090 (3)(b). - (iii) Students shall be protected from academic evaluation which is arbitrary, prejudiced, or capricious, but are responsible for meeting the standards of academic performance established by each of their instructors. - (iv) Students have the right to a learning environment which is free from unlawful discrimination, inappropriate and disrespectful conduct, and any and all harassment, including sexual harassment. - (b) Due process. - (i) The rights of students to be secure in their persons, quarters, papers, and effects against unreasonable searches and seizures is guaranteed. - (ii) No disciplinary sanction may be imposed on any student without notice to the accused of the nature of the charges. - (iii) A student accused of violating this code of student conduct is entitled, upon request, to procedural due process as set forth in the student conduct hearing procedures. - (3) Prohibited student misconduct.
+The college may impose disciplinary sanctions against a student or a college-sponsored student organization, athletic team, or living group, who commits, attempts to commit, aids, abets, incites, encourages, or assists another person to commit((τ)) an act(s) of misconduct which includes, but is not limited to, any of the following: